amandapccs/car-workshop-api/README.md

 | PUT    | /api/workshops/:id         | Edits workshop                                                                                   |
 | GET    | /api/workshops/:id         | Access a workshop by using a valid id                                                                                |
 | DELETE | /api/workshops/:id         | Delete a workshop                                                                           |

+### Tests
+There are a total of 15 unit tests have been implemented for the API services using Jest.

 <!-- CONTACT -->